asiagre/Library/README.md

 Download this repo to your computer (click green button "Clone or download").
-Open directory in your IDLE (for example IntelliJ), create database (you have credentials in resources/application.properties) and run.
+Open directory in your IDLE (for example IntelliJ), create database (you have credentials in resources/application.properties) and run program.

 ## License